tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 <compare>
 <james {% include timecode %}>

-Regarding her [air quotes] "method acting"... (and we'll avoid a discussion about what method acting *really is* and how a lot of actors misuse the term) Dunaway had the usual nonsense to say, but with an extra twist.
+Regarding her <u>[air quotes]</u> "method acting"... (and we'll avoid a discussion about what method acting *really is* and how a lot of actors misuse the term) Dunaway had the usual nonsense to say, but with an extra twist.

 > "If your mind is on a woman who is dead and you're trying to find out who she was and do right by her, you do feel a presence.
 I felt it at home at night sometimes.
 It wasn't pleasant.
 I felt Joan was not at rest." [~Faye Dunnaway]